 (7) The board, on behalf of the employer, may assess a participant's account to pay the cost of administering the plan adopted under the program.
 Interest earned on any employer's funds prior to investment with the funding agent may be applied by the board to fund any costs incident to the operation of the program.

-(a) The board may at any time direct the funding agents to distribute benefits payable to the participants or their beneficiaries in the manner the board designates.
+(a) The board may at any time direct the funding agents to distribute benefits to the participants or their beneficiaries in the manner the board designates.

-(b) The board may establish a commercial checking account from which it will distribute benefits payable to participants or their beneficiaries.
+(b) The board may establish a commercial checking account from which it will distribute benefits to participants or their beneficiaries.

 (9) If any plan is curtailed, terminated, or the acceptance of additional deferred amounts suspended permanently, the board shall nonetheless be responsible for the supervision and the payment of all participant benefits under such plan.